 And so I say power to the youth trying out Airbnb Rooms as a way to affordably see the world — you just won't see me there anytime soon.

 Alexandra Svokos is the senior digital editor of Kiplinger.
-She holds an MBA from NYU Stern in finance and management.
-Alexandra previously served as the senior editor of digital for ABC News, where she directed daily news coverage across topics through major events of the early 2020s.
+She holds an MBA from NYU Stern in finance and management and a BA in economics and creative writing from Columbia University.
+Alexandra has a decade of experience in journalism, specializing in online newsrooms.
+She previously served as the senior editor of digital for ABC News, where she directed daily news coverage across topics through major events of the early 2020s for the network's website.
+Before that, she pioneered politics and election coverage for Elite Daily and went on to serve as the senior news editor for that group.